 Volcanoes in Iceland can really vary when it comes to the danger level of the eruption.
 The Eyjafjallajokull eruption in 2010 is still fresh in the minds of some travelers as it disrupted air traffic all over Europe with its dense volcanic ash.
 Further back in time, the immense Lakagigar eruption of 1783 caused crop failures across Europe, resulting in widespread famine.

-Fortunately, the recent Fagradalsfjall volcano was mostly on the harmless side.
+Fortunately, the recent Fagradalsfjall Volcano was mostly on the harmless side.
 Despite its menacing appearance and the Mordor-like landscape surrounding the eruption site, it did not pose a threat to life, infrastructure, or air travel.

-The main reason Fagradalsfjall volcano was not considered dangerous was that the eruption was an effusive eruption rather than an explosive one.
-This means the lava did not burst from the earth's crust in an explosion of ash and fire like Eyjafjallajokull.
+The main reason Fagradalsfjall Volcano was not considered dangerous was that the eruption was an effusive eruption rather than an explosive one.
+This means the lava did not burst from the Earth's crust in an explosion of ash and fire like Eyjafjallajokull.
 Rather, the lava that emerged from the volcanic fissure in Meradalir valley did so at a steady rate, forming molten rivers of lava.

 It also helps that the eruption took place in an isolated valley where it couldn't harm human settlements or infrastructure.
+Rest assured, Iceland remains a safe destination for travelers eager to explore its natural beauty and volcanic landscapes.

-How do I get to Fagradalsfjall volcano?
+How do I get to Fagradalsfjall Volcano?

 Photo from Wikimedia, Creative Commons, by Stefan mohanu.
 The crater and aftermath of the 2021 Fagradalsfjall eruption.

 Fagradalsfjall has been quite visitor-friendly, as far as volcanoes go, for those wanting to experience the aftermath of Earth's raw power up close.
-It's located in Meradalir valley on Reykjanes peninsula, about 7 miles (11 kilometers) from the fishing town of Grindavik, not too far from the famous Blue Lagoon Spa.
+It's located in Meradalir Valley on Reykjanes Peninsula, about 7 miles (11 kilometers) from the fishing town of Grindavik, not too far from the famous Blue Lagoon Spa.
 It's also just 20 miles (32 kilometers) from the capital city of Reykjavik, making it very accessible for most.

-Since no roads lead directly to the eruption site in Meradalir valley, the first step is to get to the Fagradalsfjall parking lots.
-You can either stop at "Parking 1" or "Parking 2", both marked by nearby road signs, and you can get to it from Route 427.
+Since no roads lead directly to the eruption site in Meradalir Valley, the first step is to get to the Fagradalsfjall parking lots.
+You can either stop at "Parking 1" or "Parking 2", both marked by nearby road signs, and you can get to them from Route 427.
+The parking area is about a 1-hour drive from Reykjavik.

-To see the stunning aftermath of the 2021 and 2022 eruptions, it's best to park in "Parking 1".
-From there, trail markers for "Route A" will guide you along a hike that follows the solidified lava from the 2021 eruption all the way to the lava from the 2022 eruption.
 Despite the eruption ending on August 21st, 2022, the lava can still be very hot under the surface, and visitors should heed caution when going near it.
 It will take many years before it's safe to walk on.

 Local search and rescue teams were called out a few times during the previous eruptions to help exhausted or injured travelers get off the mountain trail, so it's always better to be on the safe side.
 Please respect the closure and show consideration to the rescue volunteers who help authorities monitor the site.